Art mistake: Cardiff artwork washed off by cleaners in error

 Amber Forde, 20, from Cardiff, said she wanted her culture to be at the centre of the pieces she created.

-"I had three murals, each one tied back to my culture, I'm half Bajan half Welsh so I tied that into my colour scheme.
+"I had three murals, each one tied back to my culture, I'm half Bajan half Welsh, so I tied that into my colour scheme.

 "I was really devastated, throughout the project I would finish work and go straight to work on the project.
 I was pretty distraught for me and the girls."